2022/01/Logo-Transitions-Logo-Black.png 2022/01/Transitions_Heart_wTrap.png /2022/02/Logo-Transitions-Logo-White.svg

 “Transitions Hospice is truly blessed to have amazing staff, especially Heather and Maricruz, as they are more than Angels… they became part of our family”

 Transitions’ bereavement team specializes in a variety of grief interventions to support our patients and families throughout the course of care, providing services regardless of the stage or severity of grief someone may be experiencing.
-Bereavement support begins immediately after a patient is admitted into hospice care and is available for up to 18 months after the patient’s passing.
+Bereavement support begins immediately after a patient is admitted into hospice care and is available for up to 13 months after the patient’s passing.
 Transitions provides literature to help patients and their families understand what to expect during terminal illness, resources for coping and dealing with challenges as the illness progresses, and references for additional help.
-In addition, we also offer Grief Support Groups and Workshops on a regular basis.
-These are facilitated by a Bereavement Coordinator and Social Worker, and are offered both in-person and remotely via Zoom or other video-conferencing platforms.
+In addition, we also offer Grief Support Groups and Workshops.
+These are facilitated by a Bereavement Coordinator and Social Worker, and are offered remotely via Zoom or other video-conferencing platforms.

 Above all else, we take it upon ourselves to be there for the patient and their family at their most difficult moments, even if it is simply to sit and talk.
 Our bereavement teams will be there every step of the way.